waltergcc/42-born2beroot/README.md

 ## Complete Guide
 There is a great guide created by parqualeross : https://github.com/pasqualerossi/Born2BeRoot-Guide

+## Debian Version
+In my project I used Debian 10.13.
+If you want to use the same version, follow the link: https://cdimage.debian.org/cdimage/archive/10.13.0/amd64/iso-cd/debian-10.13.0-amd64-netinst.iso

 ## Install and sudo setup and First Groups
 To ensure secure access, we installed sudo and created two groups: sudo and user42.
 We also edited the sudo configuration file using visudo and added the user to the sudo group.
 Additionally, we created the sudo.log file in /var/log/sudo.